replayio/docs/src/app/test-runners/overview/page.md

 {% basic icon="console" %}

-## Vizualize Your Race Conditions
+## Visualize Your Race Conditions

 Flakiness can be a caused by a single line of code.
 Reveal that line with a **print statement**.
 Find race conditions, unexpected data, rendering issues - you name it.

 We have stories of [2 pixel shifts](https://blog.replay.io/a-journey-of-driving-down-test-flakes-to-0percent-at-metabase-part-3) and [false positives](https://blog.replay.io/finding-%22false-positive%22-tests-with-replay.io) that caused headaches to test maintainers.
-[Learn more](/time-travel-intro/add-console-logs-on-the-fly) about the power of time-travelling console logs.
+[Learn more](/time-travel-intro/add-console-logs-on-the-fly) about the power of time-traveling console logs.
 {% /basic %}

 {% figure